Multirate Packet Delivery In Heterogeneous Broadcast Networks: Conclusions

 \section{Conclusions}

-In this paper, we have shown that a previously proposed network coding algorithm can achieve efficient multirate packet delivery in heterogeneous broadcast packet erasure networks.
-Also, we have introduced an appropriate model with some approximations to estimate the delivery rate and the delivery delay of the system.
-Using this coding scheme, the strongest receiver, receives packets with the maximum possible throughput and the other receivers have a non-zero delivery rate according to their link capacities.
+In this paper, we have shown that a previously proposed network coding scheme can achieve efficient multirate packet delivery in heterogeneous broadcast packet erasure networks.
+Also, we have introduced an appropriate model to estimate the delivery rate and the delivery delay of the system.
+Using this coding scheme, the strongest user, receives packets with the maximum possible throughput and the other users have a non-zero delivery rate according to their link capacities.
 Moreover, we have introduced a new definition for the delivery delay and analyzed the system based on it.
 The number of time slots between the first request of a packet and its delivery is counted as the delay.
-Using this definition, the delivery delays of the receivers have been compared and a simple expression has been derived.
-Similar to the delivery rate analysis, the numerical results for the delivery delay have shown appropriate match between our analysis and the simulation results specifically for stronger receivers.
-Although achieving multirate packet delivery is possible for a number of receivers, it seems by increasing the number of receivers, the delivery rate of the weaker receivers tends to zero.
-Designing a coding method to support multirate packet delivery for a large number of receivers in a heterogeneous case can be considered for future works.
-Furthermore, considering other performance measures like fairness might be useful as well.
+Using this definition, the delivery delays of the users have been compared and a simple expression has been derived.
+Similar to the delivery rate analysis, the numerical results for the delivery delay have shown a reasonable match between our analysis and the simulation results, especially for stronger users.
+Although achieving multirate packet delivery is possible for a number of users, it seems by increasing the number of users, the delivery rate of the weaker users tends to zero.
+Designing a coding method to support multirate packet delivery for a large number of users in a heterogeneous case can be considered in future works.
+Furthermore, considering other performance measures like fairness might also be useful.